LiamJCates/Programming-Notes/Programming Methods/Advanced/DataTypes/TypeSystem/TypeSystem.md

 In order to bypass this downside, a number of languages have type loopholes, usually unchecked casts that may be used by the programmer to explicitly allow a normally disallowed operation between different types.

 In most typed languages, the type system is used only to type check programs, but a number of languages, usually functional ones, infer types, relieving the programmer from the need to write type annotations.

+The compiler performs type checking during the first pass.
+Type checking tests for the proper use of arguments in functions and prevents many kinds of programming errors.
+Since type checking occurs during compilation instead of when the program is running, it is called static type checking.
+Some object-oriented languages (notably Java) perform some type checking at runtime (dynamic type checking).
+If combined with static type checking, dynamic type checking is more powerful than static type checking alone.
+However, it also adds overhead to program execution.
+C++ uses static type checking because the language cannot assume any particular runtime support for bad operations.
+Static type checking notifies the programmer about misuses of types during compilation, and thus maximizes execution speed.
+As you learn C++, you will see that most of the language design decisions favor the same kind of high-speed, production-oriented programming the C language is famous for.
+You can disable static type checking in C++.
+You can also do your own dynamic type checking – you just need to write the code.